 Instructions

 - Fill container with about 2″ of potting soil.
 Make certain that the container has drainage holes to allow excess water to escape.
-Scatter seeds over the soil.
-In this case, don’t worry about overcrowding the seeds – the wee sprouts don’t mind being crowded.
+Scatter enough seeds over the soil to nearly cover it all.
+Don’t worry about overcrowding the seeds – the wee sprouts don’t mind being crowded.
 You want the seeds to be in a pretty solid single layer on top of the soil.

 - Cover sunflower seeds with a layer of potting soil about 1″ thick.
 Water thoroughly and close the plastic lid, if your container has one.
 This helps to retain moisture until the seeds sprout.